Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 > [!WARNING]
 >
-> Expect alignment issues and performance drops, especially when piled onto a heavy load order.
-A responsible mod author would spend the time making sure these parts are optimized and are compatibly aligned with all the other pieces.
-It ain't me.
+> Expect performance drops, especially when piled onto a heavy load order.
+Some attachments are made of a lot of parts, which takes more resources to process.
 > \
-> I've also noticed hitches when opening the inventory/weapon customization menu and on startup.
+> Notably, I've had hitches when opening the inventory/weapon customization menu and on startup.
+The stutter when players spawn in (caused by the base mod) gets worse.
+> \
+> Attachments may be not be aligned with parts from other plugins.
 > \
 > You have been warned!